Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 Causes of cracks

-• too sharp an increase in the intensity of training;
+• too sharp increase in training intensity;

 • performing an unknown exercise for the first time;

-• uncomfortable shoes, poor quality equipment;
+• uncomfortable shoes, insufficient quality equipment;

-• reduced bone density;
+• decreased bone density;

-• too high or low body fat;
+• too high or low body fat content;

-• thyroid disease;
+• thyroid diseases;

 • long-term use of hormonal drugs, anabolic steroids;

-Main symptoms and confirmation of the diagnosis
+Main symptoms and confirmation of diagnosis

-How is a crack treated?
+How to treat a crack

-Ice at the fracture site
+Ice on the fracture site

 Features of bone damage in children